karellopez/docker_workshop_template/workshop/metrics.md

 ![pic2](static/03_PtP/02)

-In this plot, each box plot represents a specific sensor (colour coded by areas) and each point the PtP AMpltiude for that sensor during a specific epoch (time window).
+In this plot, each box plot represents a specific sensor (colour coded by areas) and each point the PtP Ampltiude for that sensor during a specific epoch (time window).

 ![pic3](static/03_PtP/03)